 Meet Our TeamPlant the Seed employs fun and accessible facilitators to coordinate our garden programs!

-Sarah Warren is Plant the Seed’s new Operations Manager.
-She has lived in the Sylvan Heights area of Nashville over the past six years and served as an HR Coordinator with a community non-profit.
-She brings ten plus years of experience from the social service and non-profit fields.
-Before working directly in Human Resources, Sarah worked as a Service Coordinator to families with children with special needs, a Child Advocate at a family shelter and a Business Manager for a counseling center.
-Throughout all these roles, she has enjoyed fulfilling her passion, which is connecting with and serving others.
-She completed a Master’s Degree in Public Service Management from Cumberland University and enjoys excursions, making things with her hands, reading and outdoor activities.
-She is excited to join a growing team of passionate individuals, who are cultivating community through the exploration of the world around them and their relationship to that world.
+Sarah Warren is Plant the Seed’s Operations Manager.
+She and her husband David have lived in the Sylvan Heights area of Nashville over the past eight years.
+She has a Master’s Degree in Public Service Management from Cumberland University and brings experience within HR, Operations and Administration from the social service and non-profit fields.
+Throughout all her different professional roles, she has enjoyed fulfilling her passion, which is connecting with and serving others.
+She enjoys excursions, making things with her hands, reading and outdoor activities.
+She is excited to be a part of a team of passionate individuals, who are cultivating community through the exploration of the world around them and their relationship to that world.

 Mech (“Meesh”) comes to Plant the Seed with a background in sociology, farming, and outdoor education.
 Her love for facilitating outdoor experiences comes from her own fascination with the worms that poop and the ground that feeds us.
 It is Mech’s belief that every human deserves the opportunity to connect to the wonder and beauty of the land if they so desire, and that outdoor experiences have the capability of growing empathic, thoughtful, and resilient young people.
 Other interests include: cooking with friends, dancing, and social justice work.